ros-controls/roadmap/design_drafts/hardware_status.md

 string           hardware_id  # unique per‐instance, e.g. "left_wheel/driver"

 # ——— Standard-Specific States ——————————————————————————————————————
-# Arrays of states populated based on the standards relevant to this component.
+# States populated based on the standards relevant to this component.
-# A component will only fill the arrays for the standards it implements.
+# A component will only fill the arrays for the standards it implements, rest will be empty
 ROS2ControlState[]     ros2control_states
 CANopenState[]         canopen_states
 EtherCATState[]        ethercat_states